theikkinyeolde/heroku-wp-environment-sync/README.md

 The initialization command will ask you questions and creates a syncfile according to those answers.
 The syncfile can (and probably have to) be modified by hand afterwards.

 Then you need to edit your syncfile.json to correspond the different environments.
-The search and replaces are defined as followed:
+The search and replaces can be added as many as needed and are defined as followed:
 ```
 "replaces" : [
     ["http://www.domain.com", "http://localhost"],